 Sam Beard is the head editor and co-founder of Dispatch Review.
 His writing has appeared in Artlink, un Magazine, and Art Collector.

-Amelia Birch is a PhD candidate in History of Art at the University of Western Australia.
+Amelia Birch holds a PhD in the History of Art from the University of Western Australia, where she teaches art history.

 Max Vickery is a Marxist historian and critic based in Whadjuk country.
 A co-founder of Dispatch Review, Vickery provides copy and line editing for texts before publication.